Merlness/merlness.github.io/_posts/2024-03-14-Making_boxes.md

 ---
-title:  "Making Boxes"
+title:  "Making Buttons"
 mathjax: true
 layout: post
 categories: media
 ---

-In the world of Quil is is important to make boxes/rectangles.
+In the world of Quil is is important to make boxes/rectangles/buttons.

 Before I was able to make those boxes, however I made them one after the other.
 This meant I was able to use a `doseq` to make one after another.
 Also the size of the box was the dimensions of the GUI divided by 3 or 4.